Inconsistent type or finality of pattern variable in logical-orDRT-W1395

 condition being matched, then consider breaking the condition into

-statements or case
+multiple if statements or case clauses:

 void f(Object? x) {